KOSASIH/REMACS/README.md

 # REMACS
 Disaster Recovery database management system tools

-# We use AWS technology to create this project
+# We use AWS SageMaker technology to create this project
 https://studiolab.sagemaker.aws/